-Rebecca A. Wingert Elizabeth and Michael Gallagher Assistant Professor
+Rebecca A. Wingert Elizabeth and Michael Gallagher Associate Professor

 The Wingert Lab studies the genetic and molecular mechanisms that control how renal stem cells accomplish kidney formation, impact kidney homeostasis, and facilitate kidney regeneration following organ injury.
 Understanding these processes has broad implications for identifying the basis of renal birth defects and the responses to tissue damage that lead to kidney disease.
 Kidney diseases are a growing global healthcare issue: they affect epidemic numbers of children and adults worldwide, and are steadily climbing in incidence.
 Kidney diseases can be treated with renal replacement through dialysis or organ transplant, but both strategies require life-long medical management and can involve significant complications.
 Knowledge obtained from studying the basic biology of the renal system can provide a valuable way to discover innovative therapies for kidney disorders.

 Research in the Wingert Lab centers around two major areas:

 - Kidney Development Research: How do renal stem cells arise during development?
 How are nephrons constructed from renal stem/progenitor precursors?
 We are seeking to identify the genetic requirements for making renal cells.
 We utilize classical forward genetic screening and chemical genetics to study the molecules that affect in nephron formation.
 One benefit of these integrated approaches is that we can discover essential genes and signaling pathways that have never been implicated in renal progenitor biology.
 In addition, we perform expression studies to identify factors expressed by kidney cells during nephrogenesis, then assign their functional roles using reverse genetics, including knockdown and genome targeting strategies, as well as overexpression techniques to examine gain-of-function.